 The StreamBase Command Prompt is a feature of the Windows version of StreamBase.

-Recent StreamBase releases provide a link in the Start menu for the StreamBase
+The StreamBase installer places a link in the Start menu for the StreamBase

 n.m Command Prompt, where

-The following table summarizes the Windows environment settings set in the StreamBase Command Prompt in recent releases of StreamBase.
+The following table summarizes the Windows environment settings set in the StreamBase Command Prompt.

-Open a StreamBase Command Prompt with the following command sequence:
+Open a StreamBase Command Prompt with the following command sequence for Windows 7:

 → → →